Learn why we exist

 The Sydney Homelessness Early Intervention Service (SHEIS) provides short-term case work and brokerage services to people who are at risk of, or who are newly homeless.
 This program is led by Mission Australia (MA), with the Haymarket Foundation providing high effort case work and brokerage services to men and women under a sub-contracting, Joint Working Agreement (JWA).
 Case management services are delivered across the Central and Inner Western Suburbs of Sydney between 8:00am to 4:00pm Monday to Friday, with clients receiving brokerage (e.g. support in clearing rental arrears) and additional service linkages to remain in secure accommodation.
 The goal of this service is to support clients to remain in permanent accommodation and prevent primary homelessness from occurring.

-The Foundation also delivers four Alcohol and Other Drugs Programs; the HIV/AOD Integrated Care Program, the Bourke Street Project, the AOD Counselling Service, and a Waiting List Support Service.
+The Foundation also delivers three Alcohol and Other Drugs Programs; the Bourke Street Program, the AOD Counselling Service, and a Waiting List Support Service.
 An operational summary of each of these programs is outlined below.

 The Bourke Street Program is a community living skills and accommodation program funded by the SESLHD for up to 24 men who have completed a residential rehabilitation program and require additional support to maintain a drug free lifestyle.
 Clients are typically referred to this program from residential rehabilitation services, and must be clean/sober for at least 30 days to be considered for admission.
 Case management, group therapy, and living skills programs are delivered using a strengths based approach between 10:00am to 6:00pm Mondays, and 8:00am to 4:00pm Tuesdays to Fridays.
 The goal of this service is to support men to rebuild their lives and to build the strengths required to remain clean and sober in broader society.

-The Waiting List Support Service (WLSS) is a telephone and face-to-face service that provides support and assistance to people who are either having difficulties navigating, or waiting to access rehabilitation services.
-WLSS is funded by the Central and Eastern Primary Health District (CESPHN) with the aim to provide ongoing emotional support to help individuals stay on treatment service wait lists, support to clients in accessing community & treatment services, provide information on available treatment services, and care coordination and advocacy.
+The AOD Support Service is a telephone and face-to-face service that provides support and assistance to people who are either having difficulties navigating, or waiting to access rehabilitation services.
+The AOD Support Service is funded by the Central and Eastern Primary Health District (CESPHN) with the aim to provide ongoing emotional support to help individuals stay on treatment service wait lists, support to clients in accessing community & treatment services, provide information on available treatment services, and care coordination and advocacy.